oDNAudio/oDNAudio.github.io/research.md

 ***The heterogeneous effects of macroprudential policies in Central, Eastern, and Southeastern Europe*** (master thesis), *R&R at Economic Modelling*.
 [WP (pdf)](files/wp_macropru-heterogneity-cesee_V.pdf)
 <details>
   <summary>Abstract</summary>
-  <p align="justify">The effects of macroprudential policy (MPP) are of great interest to policy-makers, given their goal to maintain financial stability and safeguarding the broader macroeconomic environment.
-Structural characteristics of countries likely mediate these effects, but there is a lack of empirical evidence about the heterogeneous effects of MPPs.
-We study the dynamic responses to a tightening macroprudential shock for countries in Central, Eastern, and Southeastern Europe (CESEE), a region that experienced periods of pronounced macrofinancial boom-bust cycles and adopted MPPs comparatively early.
-We employ a hierarchical Bayesian panel vector autoregressive model to allow for joint analysis of multiple economies while explicitly acknowledging heterogeneities across them.
-We find that MPPs are effective in curbing credit growth and reduced capital inflows in CESEE.
-However, responses differ considerably across countries, especially for cross-border capital flows.
-We investigate the impact of structural characteristics and find that the exchange rate regime, the level of financial development, and the external openness of countries play key roles in shaping the effects of MPPs.</p>
+  <p align="justify">The effects of macroprudential policies are of paramount interest to policy-makers that seek to maintain financial stability.
+Structural characteristics of countries likely mediate these effects and potentially drive heterogeneities in them.
+We study the dynamic responses to  macroprudential shocks for countries in Central, Eastern, and Southeastern Europe, which were exposed to pronounced macrofinancial boom-bust cycles and adopted such measures comparatively early.
+We find that a macroprudential tightening curbs credit growth and reduces capital inflows but responses differ considerably across countries, especially for cross-border capital flows.
+Structural characteristics such as the exchange rate regime, the level of financial development, or the external openness of countries play key roles in shaping the effects of macroprudential policies.
+These mediating factors should be considered by policy-makers aiming to preserve financial stability, together with the appropriate choice from the set of prudential regulations at their disposal.</p>
 </details>